Under Sink Organization In The Kitchen

 - air freshener

-- plastic grocery bags.
-We weren't able to use our reusable grocery bags because of Covid so sadly this pile of plastic has grown.
+- plastic bags.
+We weren't able to reuse grocery bags during Covid so sadly this pile of plastic has grown.
 The bags are quickly outgrowing this holder (and I hate to throw them away when they can be reused) so I'll store them somewhere else.

 How To Organize Under The Kitchen Sink

-How should you tackle a space like this?
-I like my cabinets to be
+What is the best way to tackle a space like this?
+I like my cabinets to

 small space with organizational solutions yet the cabinet still feels